St. Jean Baptiste Roman Catholic Church: Interior

 Inside, the barrel-vaulted nave is separated from the vaulted aisles by an arcade of tall Corinthian columns; the vault springs from the entablature.
 All the vaults, ribs and arches are richly decorated with Florentine-style reliefs.
 The column capitals and fluting are also gilded.
 The center of the nave vault has trompe-l'œil paintings of the heavens; an elaborate Florentine-style floral pattern decorates the interior of the dome.

 Against the apse triforium on the east wall of the church stands the high altar with a mosaic half-dome, statues, and smaller bas-relief sculptures.
 A shrine devoted to St. Anne, mother of Mary, is located here.
 A six-foot-tall statue depicting her and a young Mary resides in the shrine.
-A relic of Saint Anne, a piece of the bone of her arm, was brought to New York by Monsignor Marquis from Saint Anne d’Apt in France in May of 1885 and placed in an antique reliquary on the right side of the shrine which was newly gilded at the time of the renovation of the shrine.
+A relic of Saint Anne, a piece of the bone of her arm, was brought to New York by Monsignor Marquis from Saint Anne d'Apt in France in May 1885 and placed in an antique reliquary on the right side of the shrine which was newly gilded at the time of the renovation of the shrine.
 The gold dolphin supporting the relic of Saint Anne was crafted in 1997 by Armand Guior.
 There are many stories of miraculous healings associated with believers who come to worship St. Anne in the presence of her relics.
 The theme of the stained glass window in the shrine is the Old Testament.
 The Paschal Lamb is on the left and the Ark of the Covenant is on the right of the shrine..
 To the left is an altar to Mary of Carrara marble; to the right is a similar one honoring St. Joseph.
 At the transept corners are smaller altars to Congregation of the Blessed Sacrament founder St. Peter Julian Eymard, with a relic in a case below; the other corner's altar is to St. Anthony of Padua.
 The walls and ceilings are otherwise decorated with paintings in the Baroque style.

 The stained glass windows and high altar were brought to New York from Chartres, France and Italy, respectively, following World War I. On three levels, from the dome to the nave, the windows portray the Twelve Apostles, scenes from the Old Testament which prefigure the Christian sacrament of the Eucharist, and events in the life and ministry of Jesus, including the Last Supper and the institution of the Eucharist and the Easter appearance of Christ to the disciples at Emmaus.
 The high altar is 50 ft tall.
 A team of artisans accompanied the various pieces of the altar from Italy and reassembled it in the sanctuary.

 Under the dome is the altar table, made of white marble.
 At the center of the frontal is a Christogram, IHS, from the first three letters of Jesus (ΙΗΣΟΥΣ) in Greek.
 The pews, choir stalls, and confessionals are of oak and are elaborately carved.
 Eucharistic images, especially wheat shocks and clusters of grapes, are prominent throughout the building.

-A restoration of the interior was completed in November 1998.